 Back at L’s one year well visit, I reminded the pediatrician about the possibility of having him tested for allergies to see if we could find a reason behind his eczema.
 The pediatrician handed me a list of recommended allergists for me to look into.
-After ruling out the majority of the list because they were located at least 45 mintues away, I chose one closer to home.
-I was surprised at how quickly we were able to get an appointment, and was happy we got one before his scheduled frenectomy at the end of the month.
+After ruling out the majority of the list because they were located at least 45 minutes away, I chose one closer to home.
+I was surprised at how quickly we were able to get an appointment and was happy we got one before his scheduled frenectomy at the end of the month.

 We were told to stop all allergy creams five days before his appointment and we had to make sure not to apply lotion or oils on his back and arms 24 hours before it.